Internet manipulation: Issues

+Scholars Daniel Susser, Beate Roessler, and Helen Nissenbaum assert that information technology makes online manipulation much easier, and that extra attention must be paid to how such technologies are used, as the effects of the manipulation are not apparent until "after the harm has already been done."
+The team of researchers asserted that those who engage in using the internet to manipulate others "can harm individuals by diminishing their economic interests, but its deeper, more insidious harm is its challenge to individual autonomy."

 Algorithms, echo chambers and polarization

 Due to overabundance of online content, social networking platforms and search engines have leveraged algorithms to tailor and personalize users' feeds based on their individual preferences.
-However, algorithms also restrict exposure to different viewpoints and content.
-This is commonly referred to as "echo-chambers" and "filter-bubbles".
+However, algorithms also restrict exposure to different viewpoints and content, leading to the creation of echo chambers or filter bubbles.

 With the help of algorithms, filter bubbles influence users' choices and perception of reality by giving the impression that a particular point of view or representation is widely shared.
 Following the 2016 referendum of membership of the European Union in the United Kingdom and the United States presidential elections, this gained attention as many individuals confessed their surprise at results that seemed very distant from their expectations.
 The range of pluralism is influenced by the personalized individualization of the services and the way it diminishes choice.
 Five manipulative verbal influences were found in media texts.
 There are self-expression, semantic speech strategies, persuasive strategies, swipe films and information manipulation.
 The vocabulary toolkit for speech manipulation includes euphemism, mood vocabulary, situational adjectives, slogans, verbal metaphors, etc.

 Research on echo chambers from Flaxman, Goel, and Rao, Pariser, and Grömping suggest that use of social media and search engines tends to increase ideological distance among individuals.

 Comparisons between online and off-line segregation have indicated how segregation tends to be higher in face-to-face interactions with neighbors, co-workers, or family members, and reviews of existing research have indicated how available empirical evidence does not support the most pessimistic views about polarization.
-A study conducted by Bakshy, Messing, and Adamic from Facebook and the University of Michigan, for example, has suggested that individuals’ own choices drive algorithmic filtering, limiting exposure to a range of content.
+A 2015 study suggested that individuals' own choices drive algorithmic filtering, limiting exposure to a range of content.
 While algorithms may not be causing polarization, they could amplify it, representing a significant component of the new information landscape.